 Beachgoers in Cape May, New Jersey.
 (Photo by William Thomas Cain/Getty Images)

-In Cape May, you can take a tour of the beautiful streets to see the beautiful Victorian homes and relax at a Bed & Breakfast.
-Take a walk down Washington Street, and you’ll wonder if the N.J.
-Transit train you took maybe took you back in time.
-The Mall offers tiny shops lined on an awesome cobblestone street.
-If you have a sweet tooth, check out Laura’s Fudge Shop on the corner of Ocean & Washington Street, where you’ll find old-fashioned salt water taffy and ice cream.
-For the romantics, you can take a Whale & Dolphin Cruise or a horse drawn carriage ride.
-Feeling more adventurous?
-You can also stop at the Historic Cape May Lighthouse or go para-sailing at East Coast Parasail.
+In Cape May, you can take a tour of the beautiful streets to see the beautiful Victorian homes and relax at a bed and breakfast.
+The local mall offers tiny shops lined on an awesome cobblestone street.
+If you have a sweet tooth, check out Seaside Sweets on the corner of Ocean & Washington Street, where you'll find old-fashioned salt water taffy.
+Feeling adventurous?
+Take a trip to the historic Cape May lighthouse or go parasailing at East Coast Parasail.

 Nyack Village, N.Y.